 Last year it was bushfires, this year it’s floods.
-NSW has certainly been dealt another low blow.
-Now, heavy, prolonged and unrelenting sheets of rain have produced swollen rivers, road closures, evacuations and insurance claims expected to be in the tens of millions.
+NSW can’t seem to take a trick.
+At the moment, heavy, prolonged and unrelenting sheets of rain have produced swollen rivers, road closures, evacuations and insurance claims expected to be in the tens of millions.

 A couple of days ago, we traded a saturated camper trailer in Hat Head for a warm and comfortable motel in Kempsey, fully expecting the worst would soon be over and we could continue travelling south.
 How little we knew about the pattern of slow moving rain troughs that join up with other slow moving rain troughs.